Biography

 Crushing.

 But, to his credit, he followed it up with "you know, it kind of reminds me of the sort of abstract art you'd see in a museum".
-Which got me thinking.

-Art datasets were much easier to acquire, so I fine-tuned a fourth model on abstract artists like Kandinsky and Pollock, just to see what it would look like.
-On a whim, I made a small web app and posted it on Hacker News before I went to bed that night.
+So on a whim, I made a small web app and posted it on Hacker News before I went to bed that night.

-I went viral, hit #1 a few hours later, and by the next afternoon, I had several dozen requests from labs, journals, magazines, and companies to discuss the project.
 Keep in mind that AI art, at that point, was an oxymoron—no one had ever seen, nor appreciated, that machines were capable of producing such feats—so anything even remotely creative was considered magic.
+Seems like a lifetime ago.

 "Roaring Sea", one of my first generations back in 2020.

-My dev skills were not strong enough to implement a sign-up mechanism in time for the traffic spike, so I missed most of the virality.
-But I did eventually add the ability to buy generated art using my platform.
-It peaked at ~$2,200 per month.
-I sold the site to a private investor in the US the next year.
+My dev skills were not strong enough to implement a sign-up mechanism in time for the traffic spike, so I missed most of the opportunity.
+But I did eventually add the ability to buy generated art using my platform a few weeks later.

 1SecondCopy

 Given my relative success commercializing AI, I started looking for other opportunities.
 Like many, I had explored GPT-3, and was already using it infrequently to write copy, or document changelogs.
-As I began using it more often, I found myself wondering whether it was possible to automate my freelance job.

 It wasn't: GPT-3 was mediocre at code.
 But it turned out to be great at writing longer form content, like website copy and blog posts.

-So, on another whim, I set up profiles on a variety of freelance websites, like Fiverr, PeoplePerHour, etc, and began offering content writing at bottom-barrel prices ($0.02/word).
-I received a handful of gigs, which led to me investing more time into it, and I later developed a script that would take an outline and turn it into a rough article.
-This continued for a few weeks.
+So, on another whim, I set up profiles on a variety of freelance websites, like Fiverr, PeoplePerHour, etc, and began offering content writing services at bottom-barrel prices using GPT-3 (~$0.02/word).

 At that point, I started pricing higher—around $0.05/word—and my more discerning clients were beginning to notice quality issues.
 Due to limitations of the model, it was difficult to coherently weave paragraphs together into a larger narrative; you could generate a paragraph or two at a time, but usually those paragraphs didn't make sense in context.
-I spent weeks on a solution, and eventually gave up on solving it with technology.

 I discussed this with a handful of friends.
 One in particular—an intelligent fellow who was manufacturing USB-chargeable arc lighters—made a brilliant suggestion on project management infrastructure, and I decided to partner with him.